 Using collections and credit to coerce patients - Debt issues can lead to serious credit score damage.
 When health care providers sell debts to collections, file judgments, and obtain liens, they are damaging the patient's credit profile.
 According to the Federal Reserve, over 50% of collection records and 20% of lawsuits that appear on credit reports are related to medical debts.

-The options If you find yourself unable to repay medical bills or in the hospital without insurance, there are a few things you can do to avoid being stuck with an unmanageable amount of debt.
+If you find yourself unable to repay medical bills or in the hospital without insurance, there are a few things you can do to avoid being stuck with an unmanageable amount of debt:

 Know your options - Evaluate all the insurance, Medicaid, and charity options available to you.
 The time it takes to investigate possible alternatives to high medical bills is well worth it.
 Don't be afraid to ask the medical billing office questions about your options.
 Keep asking if there is something you don't understand about your insurance or financing choices.